5 Foolproof Ways to Meet Your Neighbors

 Knock away

-Knocking is not always the best avenue right now with COVID-19.
-If knocking is not an option, try making cards with your name and number and leaving them in nearby mailboxes.
+If truly feel resistant to knocking, try making cards with your name and number and leaving them in nearby mailboxes.

 Sweeten them up